-Financial audit reports Trust website Free Pay policy Trust website Free Staff allowances and expenses that can be incurred or claimed, with totals paid to individual senior staff members.
+Einemaiel endikeen ente Tours Associated F Financial audit reports Trust website Free Pay policy Trust website Free Staff allowances and expenses that can be incurred or claimed, with totals paid to individual senior staff members.
 Trust website Free Staffing, pay and grading structure.
-Trust website Free (Strategies and plans, performance indicators, audits, insp Performance data supplied to the Government or a direct link to the data Free The latest Ofsted report or a direct link to it Trust / school websites Free Performance management policy and procedures Trust website Free The school's plans; for example, proposals for and any consultation on the future of the school, such as a change in status School websites Free Safeguarding and child protection Trust / school websites Free Class 4 - How we make decisions ; (Decision making processes and records of decisions) Admissions policy School websites Free Agendas and minutes of meetings of the Trust Board / Available on request from the Trust / school office 10p pe sheet i hard copy agement and pers onal data policies Trust website Free Charging regimes and policies Trust / school websites Free Class 6 · - Lists and I Registers This does not include attendanc e registers.
-Asset register By inspection Free on the school is cu y available registe rrently legally required to rs By inspection Free Class 7 - - The serv ices we offer (Information al the public) bout the services we offer, including leafle ets, guidance and newslette ers produced for we offer, including leafle ets, guidance and newslette ers produced for the public) ar activities we offer, including leafle - the public) Extra-curricula Out of school o ar activities clubs hich the school is we offer, including leafle School websites School websites Free
+Trust website Free Class 3 - What our priorities are a │ and how we are d oing (Strategies and plans, performance indicators, audits, ins pections and reviews) Performance data supplied to the Government or a direct link to the data School websites Free The latest Ofsted report or a direct link to it Trust / school websites Free Performance management policy and procedures Trust website Free The school's plans; for example, proposals for and any consultation on the future of the school, such as a change in status School websites Free Safeguarding and child protection Trust / school websites Free Class 4 - How we make decisions (Decision making processes and records of decisions) Admissions policy School websites Free Agendas and minutes of meetings of the Trust Board / local governing body and any committees (NB this will exclude information that is properly regarded as private to the meetings) Available on request from the Trust / school office 10p pe sheet hard copy Class 5 - Our policies and proced lures (Current written protocols, policies and procedures for del ivering our services and resp onsibilities)

+Records management and personal data policies Trust website Free Charging regimes and policies Trust / school websites Free Class 6 - Lists and d Regist ers This does not inc lude attendand ce registers.
+Asset register By inspection Free Any information t required to By inspection Free Class 7 - The serv ices we offer (Information about the public) ut the services we offer, inc luding leaflet s, guidance and newslette rs produced for Extra-curricular a ectivities School websites Free Out of school clu bs School websites Free Services for whice together with those entitled to re cover a fee, School websites Free School publication ns, leaflets, bo oks and new sletters School websites Free